 Due to the impressive capabilities of today's modern makerspaces, it is sometimes easy to forget that the most important learning outcome in these spaces is the development of a growth mindset.
-In other words, a collection of tools does not define what a makerspace is.
+In other words, a collection of tools does not define a makerspace.
 Instead, a makerspace is defined by what it enables.
-A student can have access to the newest equipment and highest quality materials, but true innovative thinking
+A student can have access to the newest equipment and highest quality materials, but true innovative thinking won't occur unless educators are able to foster a maker mindset within their classes.